celo-org/staked-celo/README.md

 Run `yarn hardhat help stakedCelo:deploy` for more information.

-You may want to run your deployment via a light node using an unlocked account, in that case follow the steps below
 ### Steps to Run a light node:

 Step 1: Create and fund an account.
 In your terminal, run the below command

 ```
-export $ALFAJORES_CELO_IMAGE=us.gcr.io/celo-org/geth:alfajores
+export ALFAJORES_CELO_IMAGE=us.gcr.io/celo-org/geth:alfajores
 ```

-Then create a directory called `celo-tools` , cd into it and run the below command:
+Then create a directory called `celo-data-dir` , cd into it and run the below command:

 ```
 docker run -v $PWD:/root/.celo --rm -it $ALFAJORES_CELO_IMAGE account new